 Think about it.
 If insurance companies shave just 5% off your claim and can do that to millions of claims made each year, they get richer.

 We made an initial demand of $60,000 before we asked for the PIP benefits.
 My client wanted $10,000 to $15,000 in his pocket after paying attorneys’ fees and the doctors.
 I felt like that meant we would have to get a total of $15,000 more than the $30,000 collected.

 The Progressive adjuster said she felt he had been fully compensated and that the ongoing pain in his back was due to aging.
 The client was 40 and the MRI showed No disc degeneration.
 She offered $2,500 but said it could go up.

 I then claimed the $5,000 in PIP benefits.
 The adjuster was not pleased because she said there would be no room to negotiate.
 I told her she would need to get to five figures to get this settled.
 She said that wouldn’t happen, so we filed suit.

 Both sides waived mediation.

-First witness was the adjuster.
+The first witness was the adjuster.
 She was on for five minutes.
-Progressive didn’t dispute liability, at-fault driver 100% at fault, didn’t dispute the treatment was necessary, didn’t dispute the treatment costs were reasonable.
+Progressive didn’t dispute liability, the at-fault driver was 100% at fault, didn’t dispute the treatment was necessary, and didn’t dispute the treatment costs were reasonable.
 Didn’t dispute the 5 days of missed work and $2,400 of lost wages.
 She also agreed no history of back pain (this was a defense and requested in the jury instructions) and no evidence he didn’t follow his doctors’ orders (requested jury instruction on failure to mitigate).